-In Asia, soybeans are often eaten whole, but in Western countries heavily processed soy products are much more common.
+In Asia, soybeans are often eaten whole, but heavily processed soy products are much more common in Western countries.

 Various soy products are available, including soy flour, soy protein, tofu, soy milk, soy sauce, and soybean oil.

 Soybeans contain antioxidants and phytonutrients that are linked to various health benefits.
 However, concerns have been raised about potential adverse effects.